fard-draf/signum/USERGUIDE.md

 ## 4. Encrypt a file
 1) Choose “Encrypt a file”.
 2) Enter the file path (e.g. `/home/user/document.pdf`).
 3) By default the encrypted file replaces the original (in-place).
 Provide a custom output path if you want to keep the original.
+A best-effort wipe is attempted before deleting originals (disable with `SIGNUM_WIPE=0`).
 4) Encryption binds to the ciphertext path: if you move or rename the encrypted file, decryption will fail until you put it back at its original path.

 ## 5. Decrypt a file